 In September of 2019 I dedicated to bite the bullet and book a cross country trip from Los Angeles to New York.
 Traveling by van we stopped in many amazing places including Los Vegas, Zion National Park and The Grand Canyon.

 As much as this was a holiday I took this as an opportunity to try out my travel/passport wallets along the way as this epic journey would take me at least 2 months to complete.
 While I was on my travels I ended up trying more than 30 passport wallets – some good and some not so good.
 With this information I narrowed it down to the top 5 and this is how I formed this list.
 So without further ado, let’s take a look at the best Passport wallets for 2020 and beyond.

 The best thing about the Bellroy Travel wallet is its size.
-This wallet is by far the smallest on this list and Bellroy do a fantastic job of accommodating a passport while still maintaining a slimmer size.
+This wallet is by far the smallest on this list and Bellroy does a fantastic job of accommodating a passport while still maintaining a slimmer size.
 Coming in at only 150mm x 97mm it is a fantastic size and allows for storage in a pocket, unlike other wallets on this list.

 The features of this travel wallet are also worth talking about.
 The Bellroy comes with a range of hidden compartments to store your cash.
 Thieves can be brutal on holiday as they pray on a lot of tourist destinations.
-Having a secret cash slot located under a leather fold (so it looks like its inside the leather seam) is an ingenious way to keep cash safe while on the move.
-Finally the wallet also comes with a tiny pen that’s stored in the fold of the bi-fold aspect of the wallet.
+Having a secret cash slot located under a leather fold (so it looks like it’s inside the leather seam) is an ingenious way to keep cash safe while on the move.
+Finally, the wallet also comes with a tiny pen that’s stored in the fold of the bi-fold aspect of the wallet.
 This fits perfectly as you barely notice it’s there.
 I didn’t think this would be useful at first, but I saw the appeal while filling out important information like my Visa or even writing in my travel journal.